MingxiaGuo/English/docs/EF/General-English/0-4_Rhythm-and-Emotion.md

 | Good evening.        | 晚上好。       |
 | Thank you.           | 谢谢。         |

-韵律与情感表达 (**语调与情感。**)
-情感投入会改变我们表达的方式。
-你所表达的意思可通过情感的投入而改变。
-尝试用不同的感情表达这些词： 开心的、生气的、和一般的。

-Good afternoon, how are you?

-I am ok, thank you and you?

-I am good, thank you.

 A: Good afternoon

 B: Good afternoon, how are you?

-A: How are you ?
+A: Hello.
+How are you ?

-B: I am ok, thank you and you? /  I am good, thank you
+B: I am good, thank you, and you?

+A: I'm ok.